Our library is a vital resource for the community. The quality of the current service is excellent, however there are some problems with it:

 By focusing on community engagement at the library premises, we would be able to organise training sessions, drop-in visits from services such as the CAB, invite community groups to use the space and hold events such as regular story time sessions for children.
 The possibilities are endless!

-The project coordinator would be paid the living wage rate of £8.25 per hour for twenty hours per week.
-The role would involve using the ESCC system, developing the project, applying for funding, managing information collation and dissemination, administration, website management, social media marketing and recruiting and managing volunteers.
-For this reason, we would not be able to retain the existing ESCC library assistants, as the role will require overall management of the project, not just the library.
-I am happy to undertake this role in a voluntary capacity until funding is forthcoming as I have experience in all of these areas.
-I would establish information and resource sharing between the Eastbourne Volunteers Hub and the Pevensey Information Hub & Library.
+The coordinator role would involve using the ESCC system, developing the project, applying for funding, managing information collation and dissemination, administration, website management, social media marketing and recruiting and managing volunteers.
+Volunteers Network CIC is willing to undertake this role in a voluntary capacity until funding is forthcoming as the organisation has experience in all of these areas.
+We would also establish information and resource sharing between the Eastbourne Volunteers Hub and the Pevensey Information Hub & Library.

-Eastbourne Volunteers already has a relationship with various organisations that arrange work experience placements and train young people, and as well as recruiting volunteers from Pevensey we would hope to encourage volunteers from Eastbourne to build on their experience by working in both hubs at times.
-Some of our existing volunteers have already stated that they would be happy to work across both bases.
+Volunteers Network CIC already has a relationship with various organisations that arrange work experience placements and train young people, and as well as recruiting volunteers from Pevensey we would hope to offer work experience in community development, administration, marketing and media and explore the possibility of apprenticeships.

 If they no longer wanted the building it could be used for a more commercial purpose which could bring exciting possibilities to Pevensey Bay and provide further income generation for Wealden District Council.
 This decision would be up to the committee of the Pevensey Bay Information and Caring Centre but either way it could be beneficial to all parties.
 Whatever happens it is essential that the volunteer car service carry on locally as it provides a vital role in our community.